 Travelling pushes you outside of your comfort zone —creatively, this is a great thing.
 Next time you hit the road bring your camera, shoot everything that interests you—fill up your memory card with souvenirs and lessons.
 Especially when you’re starting out, taking photos of models or moving objects can be hard, so finding stunning landscapes to photograph is a good place to begin.

 Taking a photo is one thing—editing it to make it perfect is another.
-Programs like Lightroom and Photoshop are an investment, but if you really want to catapult your images to the next level, watch tutorials and read up on how to use photo editing tools and post production programs to benefit your work.
+Programs like Lightroom and Photoshop are an investment, but if you really want to catapult your images to the next level, watch tutorials and experiment with your photo editor or an AI Photo Editor and post production programs to benefit your work.

 If you’re wanting to become a film photographer, then this advice might be a bit costly, but for all those digital users, the beauty of a memory card is that you can take hundreds of duds, and it doesn’t matter.
 Take photos from every angle, experiment with light, and don’t be afraid to play around with your subject.
 You may see only one good photo out of dozens when you're starting out, but what's important is to look back and see what works and what doesn't for you.